paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-065-senate-officers-and-administration.md

 (1) the term “agent of the Office of the SAA” includes a provider of electronic communication service or remote computing service commissioned or used through the Office of the SAA by a Senate office to provide such services to the Senate office;

+(2) the term “covered data” means any electronic mail or other electronic or data communication, other data (including metadata), or other information;

-(2) the term “electronic communication service” has the meaning given that term in [section 2510 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2510&num=0&edition=prelim);
+(3) the term “electronic communication service” has the meaning given that term in [section 2510 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2510&num=0&edition=prelim);

+(4) the term “legal process” does not include a subpoena issued in accordance with the Rules of Procedure of the Select Committee on Ethics of the Senate;

-(3) the term “Office of the SAA” means the Office of the Sergeant at Arms and Doorkeeper of the Senate;
+(5) the term “Office of the SAA” means the Office of the Sergeant at Arms and Doorkeeper of the Senate;

-(4) the term “provider for a Senate office” means a provider of electronic communication service or remote computing service directly commissioned or used by a Senate office to provide such services;
+(6) the term “provider for a Senate office” means a provider of electronic communication service or remote computing service directly commissioned or used by a Senate office to provide such services;

-(5) the term “remote computing service” has the meaning given that term in [section 2711 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2711&num=0&edition=prelim);
+(7) the term “remote computing service” has the meaning given that term in [section 2711 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2711&num=0&edition=prelim);

-(6) the term “Senate data”, with respect to a Senate office, means any electronic mail or other electronic or data communication, other data (including metadata), or other information of the Senate office; and
+(8) the term “Senate data”, with respect to a Senate office—

+  (A) means covered data of the Senate office; and

+  (B) with respect to an individual described in paragraph (9) acting in a personal capacity, only means covered data that is transmitted, processed, or stored through the use of an electronic system established, maintained, or operated, or the use of electronic services provided, by—

+    (i) a provider for the Senate office, if the Senate office or the Office of the SAA has notified the provider for a Senate office that the applicable device or account is a device or account of the Senate office; or

+    (ii) the Office of the SAA or an officer, employee, or agent of the Office of the SAA, if the Senate office has notified the Office of the SAA that the applicable device or account is a device or account of the Senate office;

-(7) the term “Senate office” means a committee or office of the Senate, including a Senator, an officer of the Senate, or an employee of, intern at, or other agent of a committee or office of the Senate.
+(9) the term “Senate office” means a committee or office of the Senate, including a Senator (without regard to whether the Senator is acting in his or her official capacity, including acting in a personal capacity and acting through his or her campaign for elected office), an officer of the Senate (whether acting in his or her personal or official capacity), or an employee of, intern at, or other agent of a committee or office of the Senate (whether acting in his or her personal or official capacity); and

+(10) the term “target of a criminal investigation” means a person—

+  (A) as to whom the prosecutor or the grand jury has substantial evidence linking that person to the commission of a crime;

+  (B) who, in the judgment of the prosecutor, is a putative defendant; and

+  (C) whom the prosecutor, before the date of the acquisition, subpoena, search, accessing, or disclosure of the Senate data at issue, has formally designated as a target in official records, which shall not include any such designation that was made after such date that purports to be retroactive.

 **(b) Treatment**